 A casserole of roofs that solves the individual problems created in both the gabled and hipped design is the gablet (UK) or Dutch gable (North America) design.

 A gablet basically puts a gabled roof on top of a hipped roof.
 The result is easier access to the lower portion (hipped) of the roof with the added benefits of natural light and attic or bedroom space (gable).
-Most types of materials such as asphalt shingles and metal roofing can be used in a Dutch gable roof and in fact using variations in colors or types, actually adds a nice contrast.

 The jerkinhead design typically features mostly gable with a little bit of hipped influx mixed in.
 Gable roofs that are clipped into a short, hipped design on the ends are structurally superior to wind uplift.